 \subsection{Main Results}

-Our MOA achieves strong results.
-As shown in Table~\ref{tab:main_result}, MOA is comparable to GPT-4o in dimensions related to language style, such as \textit{LH}, and surpasses the strong baseline Claude in \textit{AJ}.
-In RoleMRC, our MOA outperforms GPT-4o and Claude in almost all aspects, especially in dimensions related to complex multi-turn conversations and instruction following, such as \textit{MT} and \textit{IP}.
-On average, MOA outperforms GPT-4o by 21\%, demonstrating the effectiveness of our method.
+Our MOA achieves strong empirical performance.
+As shown in Table~\ref{tab:main_result}, MOA attains results comparable to GPT-4o on language-style–related dimensions (e.g., \textit{LH}) and surpasses the strong baseline Claude on \textit{AJ}.
+On RoleMRC, MOA outperforms both GPT-4o and Claude on most dimensions, with particularly large gains on metrics related to complex multi-turn interactions and instruction following, such as \textit{MT} and \textit{IP}.
+Overall, MOA achieves an average improvement of 21\% over GPT-4o, highlighting the effectiveness of our approach.

-Very interestingly, we find that vanilla GRPO initialized from an SFT checkpoint still performs poorly even at a high sampling temperature (t = 1.5); we attribute this to the low inherent diversity of the SFT model and the difficulty of steering optimization with rubric-only rewards.
+Interestingly, we observe that vanilla GRPO initialized from an SFT checkpoint performs poorly even with a high sampling temperature (t=1.5).
+We attribute this behavior to the limited inherent diversity of the SFT model and the difficulty of guiding optimization using rubric-only reward signals.

-To provide a deeper understanding of the effects of thinking and multi-objective optimization, we present some reward curves.
-As shown in Figure~\ref{fig:training rewards}, it can be seen that after using multi-objective optimization, the reward always rises faster.
-This observation aligns with our intuition and theoretical proofs.
+To further analyze the impact of multi-objective optimization and explicit thinking, we examine the training reward curves.
+As shown in Figure~\ref{fig:training rewards}, applying multi-objective optimization consistently leads to faster reward improvement, which is consistent with our theoretical analysis.

-We also compared with MOA-o, which is an experiment where the model is not required to think but includes one off-policy sample in the rollout.
-When training on the same data, the starting point of MOA-o without requiring the model to output thinking is higher, because introducing thinking to the rollout process leads to a decline in generation quality.
-However, the growth of the MOA-o curve slows down in the later stages of training.
-Therefore, we believe that incorporating role-related thinking can help the model escape the local optimum after the SFT stage, facilitating further optimization.
+We additionally compare against MOA-o, a variant that does not require explicit thinking but incorporates a single off-policy sample in each rollout.
+In Figure~\ref{fig:training rewards}, when trained on the same data, MOA-o starts from a higher initial reward level, likely because requiring explicit thinking initially degrades generation quality.
+However, its reward improvement slows in later training stages.
+This suggests that incorporating role-related thinking helps the model escape local optima inherited from SFT and enables more sustained optimization.